Cut a 3-hour video

 ClipFlixx is the fastest browser-only video clipper.
 Drop in any file up to 10 GB, trim it on a thumbnail timeline, auto-split into hundreds of vertical-ready MP4s — and download every clip without anything ever leaving your device.

-No sign-up · No credit card · Works on Chrome, Edge, Safari, Firefox
+No signup · No watermarks · Hardware accelerated · Works on Chrome, Edge, Safari, Firefox

 10 GB